nmfs-openscapes/2024-nmfs-champions/README.md

 - **Times:** 11:00 - 12:30 pm PT
 - **Location:** remotely, via Zoom

-Agendas are accessible to Cohort participants in our [Cohort Google Drive Folder](%60r%20db$cr$google_drive_folder%60); they are also an archive of our live google-docing.
+Agendas are accessible to Cohort participants in our Cohort Google Drive Folder; they are an archive of our live google-doc'ing.
 Please see
 <https://openscapes.org/series> to view blank versions of the agendas.

 | Date  | Cohort Call Topics                                   |